pexip/os-pillow/docs/handbook/image-file-formats.rst

 Using the :py:meth:`~PIL.Image.Image.draft` method, you can speed things up by converting ``RGB`` images to ``L``, and resize images to 1/2, 1/4 or 1/8 of their original size while loading them.
-The :py:meth:`~PIL.Image.Image.draft` method also configures the JPEG decoder to trade some quality for speed.

 The :py:meth:`~PIL.Image.Image.open` method may set the following :py:attr:`~PIL.Image.Image.info` properties if available: